UPDATED 11/21/2020 More resources added

 If you have time during this quarantine, chances are you might want to learn, especially if your school or college is suspended until further notice.
 Before we begin: Do you hate learning?
 Are you kind of tired of being forced to learn stuff?
 Then your first step shouldn’t be to try to cram more down your throat but to teach yourself how to actually like it, because the #1 subject that will make you successful in life is not actually a subject, but the love of learning itself.
 Often subjects themselves aren’t boring, but the way in which they are taught is, so students wind up thinking they hate it all: the subject, the whole category of related subjects, learning in general.
 So the best way to learn is to find the best sources.
 Also check out the in depth reasons ‘why’ to learn at the bottom of the page too.

 So here’s how this is going to work.
 This is a master post of textbooks and online resources for really digging into subjects and learning.
 I noticed that there are plenty of textbooks out there, but only some that are worth the read.
 Libraries don’t have these textbooks, books marketed for grade 12 and under are never used by professionals (and are totally worthless) and making a mistake buying a lousy textbook is expensive and wastes time.
 Not only that but some unscrupulous colleges force students to teach themselves from the required [bad] textbooks in order to get their degrees and then expect them to miraculously have knowledge above and beyond what those [bad] textbooks taught.
-Then they flunk out students who can’t make the cut.
+Then they flunk out students who can’t make the cut, passing students who barely understand the material.
+Lately employers have been catching on to the scheme and a college degree no longer means what it used to.
+Said employers now usually watch new hires carefully to see that they actually know what they’re doing!
 Therefore, I’ve sent out for some help from my friends who have graduated college, also from some college professors I know, and asked them what the best textbooks in their careers/fields of study were.
 Below, you can see the results.
 As I find more books, I add them.

 So, in no particular order, here are the books and online resources, organized by subject matter: